-For most small businesses your website should be another source of revenue, but it’s not your entire business.
+For most small businesses your website should be a source of new business.

 Because of that, you need your website to figure well in the search results so that new customers find you when they search for what you’re selling.